Mulling/io-uring-ipc/README.md

 # io_uring IPC

-Using `IORING_OP_NOP` it's possible to send arbitrary data to another process, as long as, they both share memory.
-All the synchronization machinery is already provided -- for free -- by io_uring
+Using `IORING_OP_NOP` it's possible to send arbitrary data to another process, consequently, it's also possible shared memory-pool entries, meaning, you can send data to another process with very low-latency and high throughput.

+All the synchronization machinery is already provided -- for free -- by io_uring.
+You only need a shared memory-pool allocator.

 ## Using: